Top 3 Reasons to Teach Our Kids Coding

 However, if a student feels that they are in control of the quality and success of their work and efforts, such as hard work at soccer practice leading to scoring a goal in a game, they are far more likely to put in the effort.

-In other words, if a child has a larger assignment that requires their own planning, organization and discipline, they will have to strengthen their own skills and determine the timeline for the task.
+In other words, if a young child has a larger assignment that requires their own planning, organization and discipline, they will have to strengthen their own skills and determine the timeline for the task.

 In addition to acting as an excellent project-based task that teaches young kids how to stay on task and organized, coding can be a great deal of fun!

-One of the best and easiest ways that kids learn how to code is through playing and creating their own games, something that flexes their creativity and is hard to distinguish from recreational computer time.
+One of the best and easiest ways that younger kids learn how to code is through playing and creating their own games, something that flexes their creativity and is hard to distinguish from recreational computer time.

 By using a fun task to boost your child’s discipline and motivation, they won’t feel resistant to it and will make the most out of the experience.